Why Pursue an MS in Supply Chain Management and Logistics?

-The MS in Supply Chain Management and Logistics, as part of the Operations Management program in the Decision Sciences and Management Information Systems department, develops professionals’ theoretical and practical knowledge to effectively lead the flow of goods and services in a complex, global business environment.
+The Master’s of Science in Supply Chain Management and Logistics degree program at Drexel LeBow, as part of the Operations Management program in the Decision Sciences and Management Information Systems department, develops professionals’ theoretical and practical knowledge to effectively lead the flow of goods and services in a complex, global business environment.
 Technological advances have changed how companies worldwide are competing.
 Supply chain management, logistics and operations are key functions through which companies can gain strategic advantage.

-This dynamic program is designed for students who wish to develop themselves as managers or specialists in the operations of industrial and service systems.
+This dynamic graduate degree program for supply chain management is designed for students who wish to develop themselves as managers or specialists in the operations of industrial and service systems.
 Supply chain management and logistics stresses a thorough knowledge of the rapidly changing techniques in systems analysis, in addition to an appreciation of all other phases of business.

 - The program is delivered on campus

 - Full-time program can be completed in 15 months

 - Classes begin in the fall quarter for full-time and part-time programs

-All students will be required to take a series of foundation courses in the management of operations and the quantitative methods that support analysis and decision making for supply chain and logistics operations.
+All students in the Supply Chain Management and Logistics master’s program will be required to take a series of foundation courses in the management of operations and the quantitative methods that support analysis and decision making for supply chain and logistics operations.

 After the common core, the students will choose one of the following tracks:

-Industry Professional Track: Students in this track will study a range of topics based on practical management decisions over four different types of supply chains.
+Industry Professional Track: Students that choose the professional track as part of the Drexel LeBow MS in Supply Chain Management program will study a range of topics based on practical management decisions over four different types of supply chains.
 It will prepare students for effective leadership in an increasingly complex, dynamic, global business environment.
 It prepares them for involvement in organizations with leaders from around the world to help shape strategies that inspire competitive advantage and business success.